 The accompanying Statement of Revenues, Expenditures and Changes in Fund Balance of the RESA has been prepared for the purpose of meeting the requirements of the RESA and Georgia Department of Education.
 The Statement of Revenues, Expenditures and Changes in Fund Balance is not intended to be a complete presentation of the RESA's assets, liabilities, revenues, and expenses nor does it constitute a complete set of financial statements in accordance with generally accepted accounting principles.
 The more significant of the RESA's accounting policies are described below.

 BASIS OF PRESENTATION

 The RESA reports one major governmental fund, the general fund, which is the RESA's primary operating fund.
-It accounts for and reports all financial resources.

 BASIS OF ACCOUNTING